scythe-suite/danake/site/src/running.md

 To run the ∂anake system, several *services* need to be deployed:

-* the `base` *stack* providing the [Portainer](https://www.portainer.io/) monitoring service, and a local [Docker  Registry](https://docs.docker.com/registry/) required to provide the *images* to all the other involved services;
+* the `base` *stack* providing the [Portainer](https://www.portainer.io/) monitoring service, and a local [Docker Registry](https://docs.docker.com/registry/) required to provide, if needed, development *images* to all the other involved services;
 * a `danake` stack providing the **router** and **auth** modules;
 * a set of separate services providing an instance of the **editor** module per student.